+3. 1.
 14 'Anti-mainstream' (Feizhuliu)

-Contemporary China has witnessed the emergence of a motley group of youth subcultures or countercultures since the beginning of the economic reforms.28 The concept of Feizhuliu (hereafter FZL), meaning anti-mainstream or non-mainstream, has become very popular among the Chinese post-1990s generation,29 and FZL culture has its full expression on the social media postings of rural youth.
-There are two subgenres of FZL, one rebellious and cool (Fig. 3.33), the other extremely cute (Fig. 3.34).
-On 'rebellious' images there are figures of evil gangsters, always depicted in popular Hong Kong films,30 or some brave and rebellious statements (on Fig. 3.33 the text reads: 'crush, fly').
-Young men seem to be keener on sharing 'gangster' images, whereas other rebellious images and memes are equally popular among young men and women.
-Cute and sweet images seem to be more popular among
+Contemporary China has witnessed the emergence of a motley group of youth subcultures or countercultures since the beginning of the economic reforms (Liz, 2011).
+The concept of Feizhuliu (FZL hereafter), meaning anti-mainstream or non-mainstream, has become very popular among the Chinese post-1990s generation, and FZL culture has its full expression on the social media postings of rural migrant youth.
+There are two sub- genres of FZL, one rebellious and cool (Fig. 3.33), the other extremely cute (Fig. 3.34).
+On 'rebellious' images there are figures of evil gangsters, always depicted in popular HongKong films (Zhou,